 “It is amazing that this second line of honeybee defence has gone undetected for so long.
 Beekeepers will be very surprised by our discovery and it is likely to cause a radical rethink of some long-held beliefs.
 It will probably stimulate honeybee research in many new directions,”

-The honey bees act almost like a snake: bite using their mandibles and then secretes a substance we called “2-heptanone (2-H)” into the wound and anesthetize it.
-The researchers though of 3 reasons for doing so:
+The honey bees act almost like a snake: bite using their mandibles and then secrete a substance we call “2-heptanone (2-H)” into the wound and anesthetize it.
+The researchers thought of 3 reasons for doing so:

 1. 2-H could act as an alarm pheromone to recruit guards and soldiers